AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 6.md

 	- [ ] No vegetation survives for long in Bazzoxan.
 [Foghome](https://5e.tools/bestiary.html#foghome_crcotn) thinks this is the result of the corrupting influence of the Betrayers' Rise.
 	- [ ] He is a follower of Melora the Wild Mother, but he recognizes the temple as a former holy place of Avandra the Change Bringer.
 He hopes to honor both deities by cultivating new life in the midst of the death and destruction that haunts this place.
 	- [ ] While meditating the other night, he felt something surge within the earth nearby—a warm and kindly presence reminiscent of the Prime Deities.
 He suspects the presence is a sign that a relic of the Calamity has awakened within the Betrayers' Rise.
+- [ ] Kalym Telaarin at the Wall of the Unforgotten

 ##  Develop fantastic locations